 Inspector Dove intercepted the three suspects and determined that they were of Mexican extraction and were citizens of the United States.
 While the suspects were being questioned, Trainee Kirchner was observed near the top and was instructed, through hand signals, to return.
-During the descent Trainee Kirchner was out of the view of Inspector Dove.
+During the descent, Trainee Kirchner was out of the view of Inspector Dove.
 When Trainee Kirchner did not return in a reasonable time and did not respond to being called, Inspector Dove and the three citizens began searching for him.
 Inspector Dove found Trainee Kirchner slumped to the ground, face forward.
-After a hurried examination, Inspector Dove applied artificial respiration in an effort to revive Trainee Kirchner but was unsuccessful.
+After a hurried examination, Inspector Dove applied artificial respiration in an effort to revive Trainee Kirchner, but was unsuccessful.
 Leaving one of the citizens with the body, Inspector Dove went to the McNutt Oil Refinery and called Border Patrol Headquarters.
 He then returned to the scene and waited until Trainee Kirchner's body was removed.
 It was determined that Trainee Kirchner died of a heart attack.